Exactly Solvable Phase Transition in a Cavity-Coupled 1D Ising Chain

-From this self-consistent equation, we can obtain a magnetic phase transition where the magnetization acquires a finite value in the low-temperature and strong-coupling regime.
+This strategy of mapping the long-range interactions to a self-consistently determined effective field is a powerful approach that has been fruitfully employed in various contexts, such as coupled solid-state systems~\cite{Sandvik1999}, free fermions in a cavity~\cite{Keeling2014}, and other cavity QED platforms~\cite{Halati2017}.
+From this self-consistent equation, we can obtain a second-order phase transition where the magnetization acquires a finite value in the low-temperature and strong-coupling regime.
+This second-order phase transition is consistent with the work of Baker \cite{baker1963ising}, which demonstrated that even a small amount of long-range interaction added to a short-range system forces the transition to be of the Bragg-Williams type.
 The dependence of the order parameters $m$ and $n$ on the coupling strength $g$ is shown in Fig.~\ref{fig:result}.
-Surprisingly, the critical temperature $T_\text{c}$ can be determined from the self-consistent equation within the range where the partial mean-field approximation is justified:
+The critical temperature $T_\text{c}$ can be determined exactly from the self-consistent equation \ref{sec:critical_temp}: